• Skip to primary navigation

 • 6 tbsp Fresh flat-leaf Parsley stems removed and chopped

-• 1 tablespoon Fresh Oregano stems removed and chopped
+• 1 tbsp Fresh Oregano stems removed and chopped

 • 1 Shallot minced